-About 85% of adults in the U.S. have gambled at least once in their life and 15% gamble on a weekly basis.
-About six million adults meet the criteria as “problem gamblers” and 500,000 teens also fall into that same category.
+Another 15% gamble on a weekly basis and more than five million adults meet the criteria as “problem gamblers.”
+About 500,000 teens fall into that same category.

 They “borrow” from credit cards, savings accounts, investment portfolios, retirement funds – anywhere there’s money or credit available – hoping to fund the one big bet that gets them back to even.